 Message exchanges

 The protocol consists of two message exchanges, a commitment exchange and a confirmation exchange.
-The rules for performing these exchanges are specified by the finite state machine in 8.2a.8 (SAE finite state machine).
+The commitment exchange is used to force each party to the exchange to commit to a single guess of the password.
+The confirmation exchange is used to prove that the password guess was correct.The rules for performing these exchanges are specified by the finite state machine in 8.2a.8 (SAE finite state machine).

 When a party has sent its message in the commit exchange it is said to have committed and when it has sent its message in the confirmation exchange it has confirmed.
 The following rules are ascribed to the protocol: